Caitlin Clark enjoys record-equaling night as Indiana Fever beat Washington Mystics in Commissioner’s Cup

 Clark also became the fastest WNBA player to reach 200 points and 75 assists, according to ESPN, doing so in 12 games and beating Sue Bird’s record of 14 games.

 “It felt good to shoot the ball well.
-I felt like even my misses were right there,” Clark said afterwards, per ESPN.
-“It was nice to have a night like that, and overall we shot the ball well, 16 made 3s.”
+I felt like even my misses were right there,” Clark said afterwards.
+“It was nice to have a night like that, and overall we shot the ball well, 16 made 3s.
+I still feel there are so many ways I can continue to be better, and that probably goes for our whole team …”

 The Fever inflicted an 11th straight loss on the Mystic, who have made the worst start in the franchise’s history.